-Jesus also understands your situation because He was the son of a single parent.
-No, I haven't forgotten my Bible history.
-I know that Joseph was His earthly father.
-But Joseph apparently died sometime before Jesus began His ministry, because he is absent from the gospel narratives.
+Jesus also understands your situation because we can presume that sometime before the crucifixion, Joseph, His earthly father had died.
 While He was on the cross, Jesus told John to care for Mary as his own mother because Jesus would no longer be able to provide for her (John 19:26-27).
-He wouldn't have done that if

-Joseph had still been around.
+He wouldn't have done that if Joseph had still been around.
 So for some portion of Jesus' life, He was the son of a single parent.

-Jesus knows what single parents are going through.
-He knows what it is to have brothers and sisters and only a mom available.
-He knows exactly what you are going through, and that is why in Luke 7:11-17, when Jesus encountered the widow of Nain on her way to bury her son, He sympathized with her and raised her son from the dead.
-That is why Hebrews 4:16 says that as our High Priest Jesus feels what vou feel.
+Jesus knows exactly what you are going through, and that is why in Luke 7:11-17, when Jesus encountered the widow of Nain on her way to bury her son, He sympathized with her and raised her son from the dead.
+That is why Hebrews 4:15 says that as our High Priest Jesus feels what you feel.
 He knows what you are going through because He has been there.
 He not only can help you, but He can share the feelings you have while He is helping you.

 God the Father can know what you are going through because He is God.
 But God the Father can't feel what you are going through because He has never been a man.
 However, because Jesus has experienced everything you and I have experienced and felt everything we have felt, He can say, "I fully understand what you're going through."
-When Jesus the Son goes before the Father on your behalf as your High Priest and the Holy Spirit interprets your most deeply-felt prayers to the Father (Romans 8:26), you get the ministry of the entire Godhead working in your situation.
+When Jesus the Son goes before the Father on your behalf as your High Priest and the Holy Spirit interprets your most deeply felt prayers to the Father (Romans 8:26), you get the ministry of the entire Trinity working in your situation.
 You get the total provision of God for your circumstances.